Dry Cough During Pregnancy

 - Can OTC Medication Be Taken for a Dry Cough?

-A dry cough during pregnancy usually causes difficulty in breathing and may escalate into something more dangerous like a fever.
+A dry cough during pregnancy usually causes difficulty in breathing and may escalate into something more dangerous, like a fever.
 From disrupting the sleep pattern to interfering with daily tasks, a dry cough can become problematic if not taken care of.
-As the immune system becomes weaker during pregnancy and requires assistance to recover, we give you an overview of the ailment and provide ways to identify and treat it.
+Dealing with a cough during pregnancy can be tricky due to restrictions on the use of certain medications.
+As the immune system becomes weaker during pregnancy and requires assistance to recover, it is essential to opt for safe remedies and treatment options.
+In this article, we will explore the facets of dry cough while pregnant and how to identify and treat it with safe and effective homemade remedies for cough in pregnancy.

 What Is a Dry Cough?

-Dry cough is cough that doesn’t involve the discharge of mucus.
-In women, it causes a host of problems from insomnia to urinary incontinence (UI).
+A dry cough is a cough that doesn’t involve the discharge of mucus.
+In women, it causes a host of problems, from insomnia to urinary incontinence (UI).
 During the final stages of gestation, a dry cough may interfere with regular breathing and cause shortness of breath or difficulty in breathing.
 Fatigue is another problem associated with pregnancy-related dry cough.

 What Is the Difference Between a Dry and Wet Cough?